Muhimbi/PDF-Converter-Services/Ruby/README.md

 Please make sure that a copy of the Muhimbi PDF Converter Services ([Download](http://www.muhimbi.com/Products/PDF-Converter-Services/Free-Trial.aspx)) is installed on at least one Windows Server in your environment.
 (Don't worry, it can be invoked from non-Windows platforms including Linux).
 :exclamation:

-Please make sure Ruby / Rail is installed on your system.
+Please make sure Ruby / Rails is installed on your system.
 Installation instructions for various Linux distributions, as well as Windows, [can be found here](https://gorails.com/setup).

 <br/>